 The change does not affect any public interfaces of String or any other related classes.
 Many of the classes were reworked to support the new String representation, such as StringBuffer or StringBuilder.

-Java 9 introduces a new feature, which does reduce the memory footprint of String to half in most of the cases.
+Java 9 introduces a new feature, which does greatly reduce the memory footprint of String.
 It is backward compatible, no public interfaces were changed.
 If required, it can be disabled by an -XX flag.
 It is a successor to the Compressed Strings from Java 6.